benjamb/packvers/README.rst

-packaging2
+packvers
 ==========

 .. start-intro

-packaging2 is friendly fork of packaging to work around the drop for LegacyVersion support.
+packvers is friendly fork of packaging to work around the drop for LegacyVersion support.
 See https://github.com/pypa/packaging/issues/530